 How fluctuating oil prices are affecting these countries?

-Different nations have unalike effects from varying oil prices because every country do not have the same kind of economy.
-Higher prices per barrel of oil helped to justify the cost of a hydraulically fractured well in USA.
-Obviously, higher oil prices drive the job creation and investment as it become economically viable for the oil companies to exploit higher cost shale deposits.
+Different nations have unalike effects from varying oil prices because every country does not have the same kind of economy.
+Higher prices per barrel of oil helped to justify the cost of a hydraulically fractured well in the USA.
+Obviously, higher oil prices drive job creation and investment as it becomes economically viable for oil companies to exploit higher-cost shale deposits.
 Also, higher oil costs hit the business and consumers with higher manufacturing and transportation jobs.
-USA has a diversity of industries.
-Unlike Russia, it is not solely dependent on oil exports, it has many other areas where it can benefits from, such as automation industry, computer machinery exports and many others.
-However, low prices hurt the unconventional oil activity, but benefit other sectors where fuel costs are concerned.
-So, oil prices do have impact on US industry but it is mixed effect because of diverse kind of industries present here.
+The USA has a diversity of industries.
+Unlike Russia, it is not solely dependent on oil exports, it has many other areas where it can benefits from, such as the automation industry, computer machinery exports, and many others.
+However, low prices hurt the unconventional oil activity but benefit other sectors where fuel costs are concerned.
+So, oil prices do have an impact on the US industry but it is a mixed effect because of the diverse kinds of industries present here.

-As mentioned above, Russia, USA and OPEC are considered the superpowers when it comes to oil and gas sector because they are the leaders in producing oil and have most of the world’s proven reserves right now.
-Oil is the most important commodity of 21st century and that is why counties play political games to get control over prices of oil.
-Sole purpose of formation of OPEC was to take control of oil from ‘Seven Sisters’.
-Objective of OPEC was successful as they were able to take control over oil prices.
+As mentioned above, Russia, the USA, and OPEC have considered the superpowers when it comes to the oil and gas sector because they are the leaders in producing oil and have most of the world’s proven reserves right now.
+Oil is the most important commodity of the 21st century and that is why counties play political games to get control over prices of oil.
+The sole purpose of the formation of OPEC was to take control of the oil from ‘Seven Sisters’.
+The objective of OPEC was successful as they were able to take control over oil prices.
 Now, recently, in early December 2016, OPEC reached a deal to cut their oil production by 1.2 million barrels per day in order to raise global prices so that nations can recover their lost revenues.
 Non-OPEC Russia will join output cuts for the first time in 15 years to help the OPEC prop up oil prices.
-But still other than all these, US play a major role.
+But still, other than all these, the US plays a major role.
 OPEC successfully throttles back on production and hikes prices that could induce some fracking companies in Texas or North Dakota to start drilling again.
 At that point, supply would rise and prices would fall.
 OPEC would be right back where it started — except it would have lost market share.
-In 2008, we saw that OPEC members can sway the prices in single utterance when prices were plummeting due to financial crisis.
+In 2008, we saw that OPEC members can sway the prices in a single utterance when prices were plummeting due to the financial crisis.
 But OPEC does not have the same power it used to.
 Since US shale drillers have flooded the market with oil and swing oil prices.
 Saudi Arabia and its allies are now trying to reassert their grip.
-US is a game changer at this time and can act as a wild card.
+The US is a game-changer at this time and can act as a wild card.